Flokkq/sqlxo/README.md

 > This crate is still under development.
 Currently `sqlxo` does not follow SemVer and can have broken releases or skip versions, due to trouble in the release workflow.
 > Once `sqlxo` hits v1.0.0 it will be considered stable and follow SemVer.

-sqlxo supports basic features of an ORM and RESTful queries that get converted into database queries.
+sqlxo supports basic features of an ORM (basic CRUD) and RESTful queries that get converted into database queries.
 Both features are still early in development and lack important features
 - aggregations
 - joins
 - permissions
 - caching
-- currently only supports READ operations

 ## Examples